-House Dems formally condemn Trump remarks deemed 'racist,' after dramatic floor fight over Pelosi
+Dem-led House formally condemns Trump remarks deemed 'racist,' after dramatic floor fight over Pelosi

 House Republican leaders, meanwhile, said the outrage over Trump's comments was "all about politics."
 A series of news organizations, meanwhile, have flatly referred to Trump's comments as "racist," without acknowledging the dispute over the matter.

-South Carolina GOP Sen. Lindsey Graham told "Fox & Friends" that the progressive representatives were a "bunch of communists," and charged that Minnesota Rep. Ilhan Omar was plainly anti-Semitic.
+South Carolina GOP Sen. Lindsey Graham told "Fox & Friends" that the progressive representatives were a "bunch of communists," and charged that Omar was plainly anti-Semitic.
 Just over a dozen GOP lawmakers have condemned Trump's comments.

 Omar previously has been criticized by prominent members of both parties for making remarks widely deemed anti-Semitic.
 This past March, the Democrat-led House overwhelmingly passed a bipartisan resolution that indirectly condemned Omar's repeated "anti-Semitic" and "pernicious" comments, including some in which she suggested Jewish politicians in the U.S. were bought and paid for.